STHLabUOL/LTSforWASN/README.md

 <img src="fig_4b.png" width="500" height="auto" alt="Evaluation results Closed Loop (LibriSpeech)">
 </div>
 &emsp;

+*Please note: The evaluation results displayed here were generated based on the database created using libri-speech source signals (see 1.2), but using the original threshold $\chi_0$ from the publication, as inferred from other data used during internal development.
+Since the databases are of limited size, some fluctuations in results are to be expected.
+Specifically, we observe a slightly higher threshold when fitting the exponential curve on the bivariate histogram with data based on the libri-speech corpus.
+Employing this higher threshold, performance is overall still good, but suffers in some scenarios.
+Generally, some adjustsments may be needed when working with different type of source audio.
+For example, one might use 90th percentiles to fit the exponential curve, instead.*

 ## 4. Acknowledgment
 This work was partially supported by [German Research Foundation (DFG)](https://asn.uni-paderborn.de/) - Project 282835863.